Probing the Cosmic Reionization History with JWST: Gunn-Peterson and Ly$\alpha$ Damping Wing Absorption at $4.5 < z < 13$: Lyman Alpha Damping Wing Measurement

-Here, $F_{\rm obs}$ and $F_{i,{\rm mod}}(\langle x_{\rm \HI} \rangle)$ represent the observed stack spectra and model spectra generated by the m-$i$ template and the IGM attenuation at $\langle x_{\rm \HI}\rangle$, respectively.
-At the first stage, we only apply the IGM attenuation from the residual hydrogen in the ionized region, as we mask the wavelength range significantly affected by the Ly$\alpha$ damping wing from the neutral patch.
-In Equation \ref{gp_like}, we are calculating the chi-square of between the model flux and the observed stack spectrum in between different spectral pixels (i.e., $F_j,F_k$) weighted by the covariance matrices of the observed stack spectra (i.e., $C_{\rm obs}$).
-In the second step, we sample the parameters from PDF we sample in the first step to generate mock template spectra sample.
-Then, for each $\langle x_{\rm \HI} \rangle$, we randomly select the IGM sightlines we produced using {\sc 21cmFAST}, apply Ly$\alpha$ damping wing absorption to the template spectra, and then convolve to the ``common'' line spread function to match the spectral resolution to the observed stacked spectra.
-After we conduct this step for 1000 sightlines and spectra, we calculate the mean and covariance of the model spectra.
-After obtaining the mean and covariance for the mean spectra at corresponding $\langle x_{\rm \HI} \rangle$ and the template, we calculate the probability density for the corresponding $\langle x_{\rm \HI} \rangle$ and the template in the following way:
+Here, $F_{\rm obs}$ and $F_{i,{\rm mod}}(\langle x_{\rm \HI} \rangle)$ represent the observed stack spectra and semi-attenuated model spectra generated by the original m$i$ template type and the IGM attenuation at $\langle x_{\rm \HI}\rangle$, respectively.
+In Equation \ref{gp_like}, we are calculating the chi-square of between the fluxes of semi-attenuated model spectra and the observed stack spectrum in between different spectral pixels (i.e., $F_j,F_k$) weighted by the covariance matrices of the observed stack spectra (i.e., $C_{\rm obs}$).
+In the second step, we randomly sample the normalization factor and $T_\alpha$ from PDF we sample in the first step to generate semi-attenuated model spectra sample.
+Then, for each $\langle x_{\rm \HI} \rangle$, we randomly select the IGM sightlines we produced using {\sc 21cmFAST}, apply Ly$\alpha$ damping wing absorption to the semi-attenuated model spectra, and then convolve to the ``common'' line spread function to match the spectral resolution to the observed stacked spectra.
+Hereafter, we call the model spectra with IGM damping wing attenuation as final model spectra.
+After we conduct this step for 1000 sightlines and spectra, we calculate the mean and covariance of the final model spectra.
+After obtaining the mean and covariance for the final model spectra for corresponding $\langle x_{\rm \HI} \rangle$ and the template-type combination, we calculate the probability density for the corresponding $\langle x_{\rm \HI} \rangle$ and the template types in the following way:

-As similar in the Equation \ref{gp_like}, we calculate the chi-square of between the model flux and the observed stack spectrum in between different spectral pixels (i.e., $F_j,F_k$) weighted by the covariance matrices from both model and observed stack spectra (i.e., $C_{\rm mod}$ and $C_{\rm obs}$, respectively).
+As similar in the Equation \ref{gp_like}, we calculate the chi-square of between the fluxes of mean final model spectra and the observed stack spectrum in between different spectral pixels (i.e., $F_j,F_k$) weighted by the covariance matrices from both model and observed stack spectra (i.e., $C_{\rm mod}$ and $C_{\rm obs}$, respectively).
 We calculate the probability defined by Equation \ref{dw_like} using spectral pixels at the wavelength range of 1075 to 1800 {\AA}, with no masking around Ly$\alpha$ break.
-After we calculate the probability density for all template and $\langle x_{\rm \HI}\rangle$ pattern, we calculate the posterior PDF for $\langle x_{\rm \HI}\rangle$ by marginalizing over the different template in the following manner:
+After we calculate the probability density for all original template types and $\langle x_{\rm \HI}\rangle$ pattern, we calculate the posterior PDF for $\langle x_{\rm \HI}\rangle$ by marginalizing over the different template in the following manner: